On average, injury victims with a lawyer get 3x more money than those without one.

 Documents you may collect include, but are not limited to the following:

-In order to be compensated for lost wages your recovery time, the evidence must show a direct connection to your accident.
+In order to be compensated for lost wages during your recovery time, the evidence must show a direct connection to your accident.
 You must prove that your injuries caused you to lose wages and even tips or the other non-salary benefits.

 Out-of-pocket includes any expenses you incurred in connection to your wreck.
 For example, maybe you took a taxi ride home from the accident scene or had to rent a car while your car was in the shop.